 - Customers who are loyal to your loyalty program.
 These customers appear to be loyal to you, but they’re actually loyal to the program.
 They love accumulating points and perks but are not loyal to your products or company.

 - Those who enjoy convenience.
 These customers are loyal to the convenience you provide, be it your store location or an integration with their payment apps which makes it easier to purchase your products.

 - Customers who appear to be loyal, but don’t really like you.
 For some customers, it’s easier to stay than to switch to a new service provider, but they really don’t want to be there.
 Think of banks and how difficult it can be to move from one to another.

 - Those who are loyal to your prices.
 They are more interested in your low price than your brand, and will quickly move onto the next competitively priced product.

-- Customers who are REALLY loyal.
+- Customers who REALLY are loyal.
 They will never dream of going elsewhere.
 You can count on these customers to advocate for you online.

 To segment your customers based on these 6 types, start by creating a set of questions on a survey – this will reveal what type of customers they are.

 In Short – 6 Types of Loyal Customers Are: